she-code/KAIM-WEEK-6/README.md

 Developed a user-friendly web interface using Streamlit to make the RAG system accessible to non-technical users.
 Implemented a clean layout with a text input box, a "Submit" button for querying the system, and a display area for AI-generated answers.
 Integrated source document display beneath each response to enhance transparency and trust.
 Added a "Clear" button to reset the interface for new interactions.
 The interface runs via a standalone app.py script and provides an intuitive, explainable front end for exploring consumer complaint insights.

+### ✅ Task 5: Adding Chat History and Modularizing Project Structure

+Enhanced the Streamlit chat interface by implementing persistent session-based chat history, allowing users to view and reference previous interactions within the same session.
+This ensures a smoother conversational experience and makes the system more user-friendly.
+Additionally, restructured the project into a modularized folder hierarchy, separating utilities, vectorization, database management, RAG pipeline logic, and the app interface into dedicated subfolders.
+This modularization improves code maintainability, readability, and scalability, making it easier to extend or update individual components without affecting the entire project.

 ### ✅ Task 6: Implementing Code Quality and Linting